heltonmaia/proj_roboticArm/README.md

 ### **Using the App**

-Run the "roboticarm_qt.py" file.
-If you encounter any errors related to DLLs, copy the "libomp140.x86_64.dll" file available [here](https://github.com/heltonmaia/ECT-proj-roboticArm/tree/main/fixes) to your system's "C:\Windows\System32\" folder.

-After running the application, go to the Setup screen and enter the serial port corresponding to your Arduino.

-Choose the capture device (usually 0 or 1, but it may differ if you have multiple cameras and microphones connected to your computer).

-Select the desired control method, and now everything is ready.

-Start the robotic arm control through the main menu.
+Using the App

 # Examples

-### **Gestures**
+### **Manual Gestures**

-The following images are examples that show what approximate positions the hand must be in for detections to be made correctly.
+The following images are examples that show what approximate positions the hand must be in for detections to be made correctly with this method.

 <h3 align="center"><b>Open hand</b></h3>
 <p align="center"><img src="https://github.com/heltonmaia/ECT-proj-roboticArm/blob/main/images/open%20hand.png?raw=true" style="width: 600px; height: 420px;"></p>